onnx/onnx-coreml/README.md

 https://apple.github.io/coremltools/generated/coremltools.models.neural_network.html#coremltools.models.neural_network.NeuralNetworkBuilder.set_pre_processing_parameters

 __image_output_names__: list of strings
-      Name of the outputs that should be defined as image type.
+      Name of the outputs to be defined as image type.
 Otherwise, by default all outputs are MultiArray type.

 __deprocessing_args__: dict
       Same as 'preprocessing_args' but for the outputs.